 I took some friends to Plaza Bolivar and advised them on the precautions, however, one of them still had his wallet in his back pocket.
 I was walking a distance behind him with another friend when I noticed someone creeping up to him with his hand stretched out and his eyes were on his pocket.

 It was almost as if I was watching it in slow motion.
 I quickly rushed to him, blocking his body with mine, and pulled him another direction.
 Fortunately, nothing happened and by the time we looked back, the guy had disappeared.
 This warning applies to anything in your back pockets.

 If going into a crowded place with a backpack, wear it to the front.
 I would do this for somewhere like Plaza Bolivar or on the bus.
 If you’re not in a busy place, it’s ok to wear normally.
 I usually walk around with either a cross body bag or a backpack as they are not as easy to steal as the typical one shoulder handbag.

 4. Be Safe When Taking Rideshare

-In Colombia there is something call “pico y placa” where different plated cars can drive on different days.
+In Colombia there is something called “pico y placa” where different plated cars can drive on different days.
 Therefore, when using rideshare apps, it is especially important to make sure and check the number plate as some drivers change it depending on the day.